AlynxZhou/hexo-theme-aria/README.md

   And refuse something like *I added a config to make avatar a square instead a circle!*, what will help if we make avatar available from TRIANGLE to HEPTADECAON?
 Do we really need six or more schemes in one theme?
 If you like, you can fork your own, but I will keep them six themes.
 This makes developers easy to find where to add codes instead finding bug in some total unrelated scheme codes with `{% if schemeA %}{{ xxxxxxxxxblockxxxxxXXXXXxxxxx }}{% elif schemeB %}{{xxxxxxxspanxxxxximgxxxxx}}{%% endif %}` or `if (hexo-config(schemeA)) { .cls { a { &:hover { background: #333 } } } }`, I worked with those codes for many days and I know how they hurt your eyes while finding some code...

-  Plus, if you want add comment system, choose what people uses most like Disqus, no more Duoshuo or Changyan or Netease Cloud Comment because they are unstable and can make people confused.
+  Plus, if you want add comment system, choose what people uses most like Gitment or Valine, no more Duoshuo or Changyan or Netease Cloud Comment because they are unstable and can make people confused.
 I want ARIA to be easy to use, not a mess of needless choice.